Majorjohn2023/TestingGithubActions/README.md

-Welcome to the dbt Labs Snowflake Demo Project!
+Welcome to the dbt Labs Snowflake Demo Project! as

 This dbt project is intended to showcase key Snowflake + dbt functionalities in terms of workflow, modeling, and operationalizing.